-When something is an UNESCO world heritage site, you know that it’s worth seeing.
-And Corfu’s Old Town is one of the most gorgeously photogenic corners in the whole of Greece.
-This is where you’ll take the holiday snap that will make your friends jealous, trust us.
-What makes this place special is the jumbled influences you can see everywhere you look.
-Italian, French, British; it’s all here.
-You can expect to see wrought-iron balconies, windows with shutters and terracotta rooftops.
+When something is a UNESCO world heritage site, you just know it’s worth seeing.
+And Corfu’s Old Town is no different, being one of the most gorgeously photogenic corners in the whole of Greece.
+This is where you’ll take the holiday snap that will make your friends jealous - trust us.
+What makes this place special is the jumbled influences you can see everywhere you look - Italian, French, British; it’s all here.
+You can expect to see wrought-iron balconies, windows with shutters, and terracotta rooftops.
 Town square The Spianada is straight out of England, and there’s even a cricket field (the only one in Greece, in case you brought your bat).
 A row of cute cafes along The Liston is a dead cert for Paris’ Rue de Rivoli, and colourful bougainvillaea draped over red rooftops screams Venice.

 If you’re into the Italy-in-Greece vibe, our home Spa Heracles, not far from the Old Town, will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time (plus it has every amenity you could possibly wish for).
 A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed.